-Exposure to a broad variety of disciplines
+- exposure to a broad variety of disciplines and,

-Development of a global perspective
+- development of a global perspective.

-General Education: Summary of Requirements:
+General Education: Summary of Requirements

-One, W101 Writing Workshop (First Year writing intensive workshop)
+- One W 101 - First-Year Writing Workshop (First Year writing intensive workshop)

-Two courses from the Fine Arts
+- Two courses from the Fine Arts

-Two courses from the Sciences (one fulfilling a lab requirement)
+- Two courses from the Sciences (one fulfilling a lab requirement)

-Two courses from the Social Sciences
+- Two courses from the Social Sciences

-Two courses from the Humanities
+- Two courses from the Humanities

 At a minimum, all students must complete an elementary year of Foreign Language 111-112 at the college level.
 Students who have studied a language in high school and who wish to continue study of that language at Denison in order to fulfill this requirement will, however, be expected to complete three semesters of that language (i.e., to pass or demonstrate proficiency in the language at the 211 level).
 All entering students who have studied a foreign language in high school must take the appropriate placement test during the orientation period.
 Language courses 111, 112, and 211 will not count toward the divisional distribution requirements, except for Latin and Greek 211, which may count toward the Humanities requirement unless used to satisfy the Foreign Language requirement.

-Only one course from a single department may be used to fulfill the divisional requirements.
+NOTE: Only one course from a single department may be used to fulfill the divisional requirements.

 Five of these general education courses (or other courses) must fulfill these competencies: